andrewdempsey2018/Indie-Games-Flaunt/README.md

 *need to test what happens if two games with the same name are entered

+*Currently, the category pages are seperate HTML files for each of the four categories, these could be refactored into one page to cut down on the source code size.

 # Technologies Used #

 ## Font Awesome ##